YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NOTERMENTRY, TERM = "xxxx" has no "terminfo" entry.
 Possible terminal handling problems.

 Run Time Information: This indicates that while opening a terminal device, the value of the environment variable TERM was xxxx for which no matching entry was found in the terminfo database.
-YottaDB/GT.M uses this information in the terminfo entry to perform terminal specific functions such as cursor movement on screen clearing.
+YottaDB uses this information in the terminfo entry to perform terminal specific functions such as cursor movement on screen clearing.
 With an incorrect entry, such functions are not performed properly.

-Action: Exit YottaDB/GT.M and set the TERM environment variable to a value which exists in the terminfo database and which matches the terminal or terminal emulator being used.
-See the UNIX user documentation for more information about terminfo.
+Action: Exit YottaDB and set the TERM environment variable to a value which exists in the terminfo database and which matches the terminal or terminal emulator being used.
+See the user documentation for more information about terminfo.

 --------------------
 NOTERMENV